longhorn/longhorn/enhancements/20240522-storage-network-for-rwx-volumes.md

 Introduce a new responsibility to the Kubernetes pod controller: deleting workload pods that use the RWX volume and storage network when the CSI plugin pod restarts (during *Delete* operations).
 When a workload pod is deleted, its owning controller should create a new pod, initiating the normal volume attachment process.
 This process involves the CSI controller requesting the node server to unmount and mount the mount points, re-establishing the connection of the dangling mount.
 However, this approach results in a temporary disruption to the workload pod.
 Therefore, users can control this behavior using the `auto-delete-pod-when-volume-detached-unexpectedly` setting.

-If the RWX volume does not use the storage network, or the healess service, workload pod deletion will not be invoked.
+The controller will not trigger workload pod deletion in the following scenarios:
+- Storage network setting is not configured.
+- The workload RWX volume's share manager pod is missing the storage network CNI annotation.

 ### Test plan